 But it occurred to me that these events demonstrate that killing is a very easy thing to do.
 It took very little effort for two toddlers, with their little baby hands, to hold, point, and fire a handgun.
 Taking life is far easier than giving life.
 It took many months for this unfortunate mom to carry her child and a painful delivery to give him birth.
 It took tons of patience and love to nurture, care for, and protect him.
 Only a parent understands all the effort that goes into the nurturing and raising of a child.
 Parenting isn’t for the fainthearted.
 It’s no wonder so many adults in our low/no-commitment generation opt to raise a cat or a dog, rather than a human being.
 Giving life, especially human life, is a difficult and life-long task.
 Yet it took no effort at all to take that life.

 Why else do so many women prefer to be called “a bitch” but loath being called “a sweet person?”
-Why else do we have such contempt for kindness, tenderness, and courtesy which we ironically classify as weakness?
+And why else do we have such contempt for kindness, tenderness, and courtesy which we ironically classify as weakness?

 I have never understood how anybody could believe that showing kindness and courtesy is a display of weakness.
 They are so difficult to display, especially in the presence of morons and abusive jerks.
 Strength is displayed by doing the difficult, not the easy.
 It is so easy to have an angry outburst (AKA a temper tantrum), or to lose self-control, or to lash with our tongues, or to injure.
 It takes far less effort to raise our voice or our fist.

-It takes far more effort to maintain our composure – and all the more strength to forgive, to bless, and to love.
+However, it takes far more effort to maintain our composure—and all the more strength to forgive, to bless, and to love.
 Why then do we take such pride in being hurtful and abusive?
 The glory of a human being is that he or she rises above mere animal instinct and behaves like a child of God.
-King Solomon was right when he said, “He who is slow to anger is better than the mighty, and he who rules his spirit is stronger than he who takes a city” (Proverbs 16:32).
+King Solomon was right when he said, “He who is slow to anger is better than the mighty, and he who rules his spirit is stronger than he who takes a city” (Prov.
+16:32).